 Consider Tax-Exempt Municipals

 Interest on state or local bonds ("municipals") is generally exempt from federal income tax and from tax by the issuing state or locality.
-For that reason, interest paid on such bonds is somewhat less than that paid on commercial bonds of comparable quality.
-However, for individuals in higher brackets, the interest from municipals will often be greater than from higher paying commercial bonds after reduction for taxes.
+For that reason, the interest rate on such bonds is somewhat less than that paid on commercial bonds of comparable quality.
+However, for individuals in higher brackets, the interest from municipals will often be greater than from higher paying commercial bonds after the reduction for taxes.
 Gain on the sale of municipals is federally taxable and loss is federally deductible.
 Tax-exempt interest is sometimes an element in the computation of other tax items.
 Interest on loans to buy or carry tax-exempts is non-deductible.

 MAXIMIZE YOUR DEDUCTIONS